Angelo Paolo Dei Tos

 Marisa Rose Nucci

-Professor Pathology Harvard Medical School Pathologist Department of Pathology, Division of Women’s and Perinatal Pathology Brigham and Women’s Hospital, Boston, Massachusetts Usa
+Professor of Pathology Harvard Medical School; Director, Division of Women’s and Perinatal Pathology, Department of Pathology, Brigham and Women’s Hospital, Boston, Massachusetts USA

 Assistant Professor of Pathology at the Stanford University Medical Center Department of Pathology Stanford, California Usa